-While many aerospace applications require custom-engineered solutions, Parker Aerospace has a wide variety of solutions that are in production and available off-the-shelf (OTS) without extra development costs and certification or schedule risks.
+While many aerospace applications require custom-engineered solutions, Parker Aerospace has a wide variety of solutions that are in production and available with little or no extra development costs and certification or schedule risks.
 Customers can take advantage of Parker’s century of aviation experience with these highly engineered products that are certified in accordance with the most recent regulatory requirements on a number of in-service aircraft.

 The main wheel assemblies are attached to the landing gear and support the tires and weight of the aircraft.
 Learn more.

 The nose wheel assembly is located under the nose of the aircraft and is the third wheel of the landing gear system.
 The nose wheel design consists of two halves bolted together with a tire attached and ultimately mounted to the nose gear fork.
 Learn more.

 These brushed fuel pumps typically run from a 28 VDC power system and supply pressurized fuel from the main tank(s) directly to an engine or auxiliary power unit (boost function) or move fuel to another fuel tank on the aircraft (transfer function).

 Cartridge/canister or in-tank mounted pumps supply fuel to the aircraft engine.
 Reverse flow through the pump is prevented by check valves.
 The cartridge/canister design allows removal of the pump cartridge without draining the fuel tank.
 Learn more.

 Cartridge/canister or in-tank mounted pumps supply fuel to the aircraft engine.
 Reverse flow through the pump is prevented by check valves.
 The cartridge/canister design allows removal of the pump cartridge without draining the fuel tank.